 Our Story

-For over fifteen years, we’ve tended hives and gardens — first in Richmond, and later in Fraser Valley — sharing each season’s blooms with both pollinators and people.
-Ornamentals, fruit trees, herbs, and a patchwork of flowers grow here, alongside a few chickens, ducks, and the occasional turkey.
+For more than fifteen years, we’ve tended hives and gardens in the Fraser Valley, sharing each season’s blooms with both pollinators and people.
+Fruit trees, herbs, ornamentals, and edible flowers grow together here, creating a patchwork of colour and fragrance.

-We gather our botanicals with care, growing them naturally and in harmony with the land, so that every petal and leaf carries the character of our homestead.
-These are the same blossoms that shade our tea parties beneath the arbor, where the sound of water and the hum of bees mingle with laughter and conversation.
+We gather our botanicals with care, growing them naturally and in rhythm with the land.
+Every petal and leaf carries the character of this small homestead — its seasons, its soil, and the hum of life around it.

 A Brief History of Floriography